 1. Are you available on my wedding date?

-This is the obvious first step.
-There’s no point in falling in love with a photographer’s work if they’re already booked.
-Ask this up front.
+It might seem obvious, but availability is the first step.
+There is no point in falling in love with a photographer’s work if they are already booked.
+Always ask this up front.

 2. How would you describe your photography style?